cop3503-13/term-project-option-pseudocode/README.md

 I tried to make it straightforward but its very possible I left something out or made a typo.

+See files Main, Mirror, Module, ApiModule, WeatherModule, TimeModule

+##Note: the below is just some notes on HTTP requests, not the outline.
+Outline are the files Main, Mirror, Module, ApiModule, TimeModule, WeatherModule

 ##HTTP requests in c++